 Notre Dame of Victories – Submitted by Muriel Normand

 Our holdings number over 10,000 and include church repertoires and other sources for all the New England states, Northern and Hudson River Valley New York, and a limited number of Mid and Northwest church records from areas settled by the French Canadians.
-See our ACGS Parish Repertoires and Vital Records Holdings for a complete listing of our holdings.
+We have two options to see our holdings, the first is a spreadsheet with a holdings key to understand our coding, the second is to use our new searchable Holdings database which can be found in the Member’s Only section of the website.

 We have a large Acadian section and substantial census and church records for Nova Scotia, New Brunswick and Ontario.
 We have just added many catholic church records for Prince Edward Island.